Prep 15 Minutes

 - Chopped fresh cilantro, if desired

-Expert TipsDespite their name, refried beans don't have to be fried in oil or loaded with fat to be high in flavor.
-Look for the canned variety that is labeled fat-free.
+- Refried beans don't have to be fried in oil or loaded with fat to be high in flavor.
+Look for the canned variety with a fat-free label.

-Add a touch of color to the breakfast plate by choosing flavored tortillas, such as tomato or spinach.
+- Add some color to your Breakfast Burritos by using your favorite flavored tortillas, such as tomato or spinach.